RobertLKnetsch/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cCPOayp1vek?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Logarithmic time complexities usually apply to algorithms that divide problems in half every time.
-For instance, let's say that we want to look for a book in a dictionary.
+For instance, let's say that we want to look for a word in a dictionary.
 As you know, this book has every word sorted alphabetically.
 If you are looking for a word, then there are at least two ways to do it:

 Algorithm A: